-Housing trust funds are established by elected government bodies—at the city, county or state level—when a source or sources of public revenue are dedicated, by ordinance or law, to a distinct fund with the express and limited purpose of providing affordable housing.
+Housing trust funds are established by elected government bodies—at the city, county, or state level—when a source or sources of public revenue are dedicated, by ordinance or law, to a distinct fund with the express and limited purpose of providing affordable housing.

 The housing trust fund model is just that—a model that defines a new objective for funding affordable housing, enabling the support of needed housing to be a fundamental part of what government does.
-Some thirty years after the idea formed, the model of dedicating public revenues to create a distinct fund supporting affordable housing has been embraced by hundreds of government bodies.
-The impact of housing trust funds can be felt in 47 states throughout this country.
-Nearly 700 housing trust funds in cities, counties and states generate close to $1 billion a year to support critical housing needs, underscoring the integral role these funds play in the world of affordable housing.
-They exist because community organizers, housing advocates elected officials, and other allies have agreed that a permanent stream of revenues for affordable housing should be a public priority.
-Click here for a list of existing housing trust funds.
+Some thirty years after the idea was formed, the model of dedicating public revenues to create a distinct fund supporting affordable housing has been embraced by hundreds of government bodies.
+The impact of housing trust funds can be felt in 49 states and Washington D.C., Guam, and Puerto Rico.
+More than 828 housing trust funds in cities, counties, and states generate nearly $3 billion annually to support critical housing needs, underscoring the integral role these funds play in affordable housing.
+They exist because community organizers, housing advocates, elected officials, and other allies have agreed that a permanent stream of revenues for affordable housing should be a public priority.

 Click here for a list of existing state and local housing trust funds.